GFDYHML/PersonalwebYu/content/home/experience.md

   date_start = "2018-03-01"
   date_end = "2019-02-28"
   description = """Intern of Engineering Application Ultrasonic Department."""
-  Description:"""
+  Responsibilities include:

   * Implemented a continuous test method by configuring the Jenkins project which allowed Integration test can be launch remotely and periodicity via Jenkins.
   * Wrote batch files and C# scripts to implement an automatic flash function in winIDEA and automatic test in CANoe.
-  * Test results can be obtained via email with test reports attached.
-Also responsible for the unit test by using TPT to test if the Simulink model is designed correctly according to requirements during the internship.
+  * Responsible for the unit test by using TPT to test if the Simulink model is designed correctly according to requirements.
   """

 +++